Prof. Outi Savolainen, Ph.D.

-For population genetics of Arabidopsis lyrata, a large-scale sequencing analysis of range-wide flowering time sequence diversity was published (Mattila et al., 2016).
-An analysis of the demographic history of Arabidopsis lyrata has been completed based on whole genome sequences.
+For population genetics of Arabidopsis lyrata, an analysis of the demographic history of Arabidopsis lyrata has been completed based on whole genome sequences.
 This is a prerequisite for quantifying the strength of selection.
-We also identified some loci that likely have been targets of climatic selection in individual populations (Mattila et al. submitted).
+We also identified some loci that likely have been targets of climatic selection in individual populations (Mattila et al.2017).
 We have been developing the genetic mapping tools based on a variant of RAD sequencing to obtain dense maps to be able to examine the patterns of segregation distortion in crosses of diverged populations (Hämälä et al. 2017).
 We have also analysed the genomics of short range local adaptation in populations of Arabidopsis lyrata undergoing gene flow (Hämälä et al. in prep.).

 In the future, we will concentrate on developmental work on covariance matrix estimation, robust variable selection tools which are not so sensitive to the distributional assumptions concerning outlying observations or missing data.
 We will also continue developmental work on our Bayesian multiple locus method and Gibbs sampling algorithms in joint analysis of association and linkage, using pedigree data.
 This should provide us with a chance to extract more information from the same amount of data than sole association or linkage analysis.
 We will also continue our work on Bayesian variable selection methods for semi-parametric and Gaussian process models.

-Karvanen J, and Sillanpää MJ.
+Karvanen J, Sillanpää MJ.
 Prioritizing covariates in the planning of future studies in the meta-analytic framework.
-Biom J 59: 110-125, 2017.
+Biometrical Journal 59: 110-125, 2017.

-Kujala S, Knürr T, Kärkkäinen K, Neale DB, Sillanpää MJ, and Savolainen O. Genetic heterogeneity underlying variation in a locally adaptive clinal trait in Pinus sylvestris revealed by a Bayesian multipopulation analysis.
-Heredity (accepted), 2017.
+Kujala ST, Knürr T, Kärkkäinen K, Neale DB, Sillanpää MJ, Savolainen O. Genetic heterogeneity underlying a locally adaptive clinal trait in Pinus sylvestris revealed by a Bayesian multipopulation analysis.
+Heredity 118(5):413-423, 2017.

 Outi Savolainen, Ph.D., Professor (University of Oulu)